PNM Resources (NYSE:PNM) Updates FY 2022 Earnings Guidance

 PNM Resources (NYSE:PNM – Get Rating) issued an update on its FY 2022 earnings guidance on Monday morning.
-The company provided earnings per share guidance of $2.50-$2.60 for the period, compared to the consensus earnings per share estimate of $2.50.
+The company provided earnings per share (EPS) guidance of $2.50-$2.60 for the period, compared to the consensus estimate of $2.50.
 The company issued revenue guidance of -.PNM Resources also updated its FY 2023 guidance to $2.60-$2.75 EPS.

 PNM Resources (NYSE:PNM – Get Rating) last issued its earnings results on Tuesday, March 1st.
-The utilities provider reported $0.21 EPS for the quarter, topping the consensus estimate of $0.15 by $0.06.
+The utilities provider reported $0.21 earnings per share (EPS) for the quarter, topping the consensus estimate of $0.15 by $0.06.
 PNM Resources had a net margin of 10.68% and a return on equity of 10.38%.
-The company had revenue of $434.08 million for the quarter.
-On average, analysts predict that PNM Resources will post 2.55 earnings per share for the current fiscal year.
+The firm had revenue of $434.08 million during the quarter.
+On average, equities analysts predict that PNM Resources will post 2.55 EPS for the current fiscal year.

-A number of research firms recently issued reports on PNM.
-StockNews.com began coverage on shares of PNM Resources in a research report on Thursday, March 31st.
-They set a hold rating for the company.
-Mizuho upped their price target on PNM Resources from $47.00 to $53.00 and gave the stock a neutral rating in a report on Wednesday, February 9th.
-One research analyst has rated the stock with a sell rating, three have given a hold rating and one has issued a buy rating to the company.
-Based on data from MarketBeat.com, the stock has a consensus rating of Hold and an average target price of $49.33.
+PNM has been the subject of several research analyst reports.
+StockNews.com began coverage on shares of PNM Resources in a report on Thursday, March 31st.
+They issued a hold rating for the company.
+Mizuho lifted their price target on shares of PNM Resources from $47.00 to $53.00 and gave the stock a neutral rating in a report on Wednesday, February 9th.
+One equities research analyst has rated the stock with a sell rating, three have given a hold rating and one has given a buy rating to the stock.
+According to MarketBeat.com, the stock currently has an average rating of Hold and an average price target of $49.33.

-A number of institutional investors and hedge funds have recently made changes to their positions in PNM.
-BlackRock Inc. raised its holdings in shares of PNM Resources by 5.4% in the 4th quarter.
-BlackRock Inc. now owns 10,543,538 shares of the utilities provider’s stock worth $480,889,000 after purchasing an additional 537,749 shares in the last quarter.
-Vanguard Group Inc. grew its position in PNM Resources by 1.3% in the first quarter.
-Vanguard Group Inc. now owns 8,847,754 shares of the utilities provider’s stock worth $421,772,000 after acquiring an additional 111,969 shares in the last quarter.
-State Street Corp grew its position in PNM Resources by 17.5% in the first quarter.
-State Street Corp now owns 3,160,826 shares of the utilities provider’s stock worth $150,677,000 after acquiring an additional 471,143 shares in the last quarter.
-Charles Schwab Investment Management Inc. grew its position in PNM Resources by 5.8% in the first quarter.
-Charles Schwab Investment Management Inc. now owns 881,135 shares of the utilities provider’s stock worth $42,004,000 after acquiring an additional 48,544 shares in the last quarter.
-Finally, Barclays PLC grew its position in PNM Resources by 528.0% in the fourth quarter.
-Barclays PLC now owns 869,026 shares of the utilities provider’s stock worth $39,637,000 after acquiring an additional 730,636 shares in the last quarter.
-Hedge funds and other institutional investors own 86.59% of the company’s stock.
+Several hedge funds and other institutional investors have recently added to or reduced their stakes in the company.
+Neuberger Berman Group LLC acquired a new position in shares of PNM Resources during the 1st quarter worth $15,929,000.
+Quantbot Technologies LP bought a new stake in shares of PNM Resources during the 1st quarter worth $966,000.
+First Manhattan Co. grew its holdings in PNM Resources by 3.4% during the 1st quarter.
+First Manhattan Co. now owns 91,840 shares of the utilities provider’s stock valued at $4,378,000 after buying an additional 3,000 shares in the last quarter.
+Guggenheim Capital LLC lifted its position in PNM Resources by 63.8% in the 1st quarter.
+Guggenheim Capital LLC now owns 24,141 shares of the utilities provider’s stock worth $1,151,000 after buying an additional 9,402 shares during the last quarter.
+Finally, Goldman Sachs Group Inc. boosted its stake in shares of PNM Resources by 6.5% during the first quarter.
+Goldman Sachs Group Inc. now owns 669,506 shares of the utilities provider’s stock valued at $31,915,000 after purchasing an additional 41,011 shares during the period.
+86.59% of the stock is currently owned by institutional investors.

 PNM Resources, Inc, through its subsidiaries, provides electricity and electric services in the United States.
 It operates through Public Service Company of New Mexico (PNM) and Texas-New Mexico Power Company (TNMP) segments.
 The PNM segment engages in the generation, transmission, and distribution of electricity.